IBM/openapi-to-graphql/packages/oasgraph-cli/README.md

-  -o, --operationIdFieldNames  create field names based on the operationId --cors                       enable Cross-origin resource sharing (CORS) --no-viewer                  do not create GraphQL viewer objects for passing authentication credentials --save <file path>           save schema to path and do not start server -h, --help                   output usage information
+  -o, --operationIdFieldNames  create field names based on the operationId --cors                       enable Cross-origin resource sharing (CORS) --no-viewer                  do not create GraphQL viewer objects for passing authentication credentials --no-extensions              do not add extentions, containing information about failed REST calls, to the GraphQL errors objects
+  --save <file path>           save schema to path and do not start server -h, --help                   output usage information
 ```